poppy7k/pokemon-autochess/README.md

 - Bind the Inlang: Extract Message on a keyboard touch, for example (²)
 - Select the string you want to translate.
 Press ², a prompt will ask the id you want for this string.
 It'll add the corresponding entry in the english translation file.
 - Once you are finished, you can run npm run translate to machine translate the missing translations

-Please note that we only support the english language.
-Other languages are managed by the community.